 - Analysts, or those people who follow stocks and publish opinions on them, seem to disagree and are increasing their profit projections at the largest rate in 6 years.
 This is where the skepticism should come into play.
 This conflict means someone is wrong, but who?
 Perhaps both are right and yet both are wrong.
 The truth likely lies somewhere in between.

 - A growing economy and corporate tax reform have benefited companies but trade war activity makes for an uncertain outlook.
 To illustrate uncertainty, reporting companies have seen the most volatile trading in two years immediately after announcing earnings results.
 However, it appears this trading reaction could be the result of poor understanding of the effects of the recent tax reform legislation and clouds the visibility for accurately forecasting future earnings.
 So the volatility merely highlights poor forecasting abilities, not necessarily anything indicative of market direction.

-- A lot of positive developments exist to push markets higher but looming risks serve to temper optimism usually present with such strong earnings growth.
-Bottom line: there doesn’t appear to be a strong case for a plummeting market but neither for a sustained rally.
+- A lot of positive developments exist to push the stock market higher but looming risks serve to temper optimism usually present with such strong earnings growth.
+Bottom line: there doesn’t appear to be a strong case for a plummeting stock market but neither for a sustained rally.

 2. Start Looking into Individual Companies

 Naturally, you will come across individual companies.
 You should identify companies consistently performing well or making strides to improve.

 I recommend starting by researching five companies you admire (preferably in different industries) and cultivating ideas about the strategies of each firm, their competitive advantages, and the core value they provide.